jaywcjlove/rightmenu-master/README.md

 </div>

-RightMenu Master — An exceptional Finder right-click menu enhancement tool that makes your right-click menu more powerful.
+RightMenu Master is a powerful Finder right-click menu enhancement tool designed to improve the efficiency of Mac users.
+It not only extends the functionality of the right-click menu but also offers menu bar favorites navigation for more convenient file management.
+Whether it’s creating new files, quickly previewing code, copying file paths, or sharing files via QR code, RightMenu Master makes it easy.
+The built-in features like quick access to frequently used folders and folder history make navigating files and folders faster.
+Additionally, useful features like quick delete, paste images, and folder icon color customization make operations more flexible and efficient.
+Whether for everyday tasks or development work, RightMenu Master provides great convenience.

 ![RightMenu Master Screenshot 1](./assets/screenshots-1.png)